-WatchandWager.com LLC has its operational base in Lexington, Kentucky, with its head office in Larkspur, California, and provides pari-mutuel wagering, or pool-betting, services through a number of distribution channels to a global client base.
-The company holds United States pari-mutuel licences for its ADW business in the USA, including a multijurisdictional licence issued by the States of North Dakota, and individual licences for the States of California, Maryland, Colorado, Minnesota, New York, Washington and Kentucky.
+WatchandWager.com LLC has its operational base in Lexington, Kentucky, with its head office in Larkspur, California, and provides pari-mutuel wagering, or poolbetting, services through a number of distribution channels to a global client base.
+The company holds United States parimutuel licences for its ADW business in the USA, including a multi-jurisdictional licence issued by the States of North Dakota, and individual licences for the States of California, Maryland, Colorado, Minnesota, New York, Washington, West Virginia and Kentucky.
 The business provides wagering opportunities predominantly on horse and greyhound racing and has contracted with a significant number of prestigious racetrack partners within the United States, Hong Kong, France, Canada, United Kingdom, Ireland, and Australia amongst others.
-It provides wagering facilities to customers through its interactive website, watchandwager.com, as well as offering a business-to-business wagering product and a telephone call centre.
+It provides wagering facilities to customers through its interactive website, watchandwager.com, as well as offering a business-tobusiness wagering product.

 WatchandWager.com LLC also operates Cal Expo Harness Racetrack in Sacramento, California, under a licence issued by the California Horse Racing Board.
-This 'bricks and mortar' presence in the largest State economy in the USA continues to provide leverage for our related global pari-mutuel operations.
+This 'bricks and mortar' presence in the largest State economy in the USA continues to provide leverage for our related global parimutuel operations.